ChrisChinchilla/Chip-Shop/_cards/Ultravision.md

 originalprice: null
 ---

-Composed of a standard 10" color television integrated with a console and controlled by two 16-direction joysticks with top-mounted buttons.
-It can run on AC or DC power, making it portable when used with a car battery.
+Composed of a standard 10" color television integrated with a console and controlled by two 16-direction joysticks.
+It is portable when used with a car battery.